mark-watson/Java-AI-Book/manuscript/deeplearning.md

 {lang="java",linenos=off}
 ~~~~~~~~
     int lstmLayerSize = 400; //Number of units in each LSTM layer
     int miniBatchSize = 16; //Size of mini batch to use when  training
-    int exampleLength = 250;	 //Length of each training example sequence to use.
-This could certainly be increased
+    int exampleLength = 250;; //Length of each training example sequence to use.
     int tbpttLength = 40; //Length for truncated backpropagation through time
     int numEpochs = 100; //Total number of training epochs
     int generateSamplesEveryNMinibatches = 5; //How frequently to generate samples
     int nSamplesToGenerate = 20; //Number of samples to generate after each training epoch
     int nCharactersToSample = 300; //Length of each sample to generate
 ~~~~~~~~

 I made a third change to Alex Black's example: I discard generated samples that don't match the schema of the original data in the method **sampleCharactersFromNetwork**: